Pastoral Care Specialist Training Program

 In times of crisis, the first place many turn to is their local church or faith community.
 Studies show that 25% of those seeking help for mental illness first turn to a member of the clergy.
 This is higher than the percentage of people who first go to a psychiatrist or medical doctor.*

-The ACPE Pastoral Care Specialist (PCS) Training Program is a 48-hour live course (taught over 2 semesters) that provides the knowledge and skills pastoral caregivers in churches and faith communities need to help others effectively, ethically, and safely.
-Issues and topics covered include:
+The Pastoral Care Specialist (PCS) Training Program is a 48-hour course that provides the knowledge and skills pastoral caregivers in churches and faith communities need to help others effectively, ethically, and safely.

 Learn More About the PCS Program